txt/se20/docs/l20abstraction.md

 We say abstractions can be sorted by their memory size.
 The following list is sorted largest to smallest:

-6. Operating systems
+1. Operating systems
-5. Virtual machines
+2. Virtual machines
-4. Containers
+3. Containers
-3. Serverless systems
+4. Serverless systems
-2. Erlang's trick
+5. Erlang's trick
-1. Pipes
+6. Pipes
-1. Iterators and error handlers
+7. Iterators and error handlers
-   - This last one is not the same as the rest
+   - These last two is not the same as the rest
      - Iterators and error handlers are abstraction tricks for programmers are smaller than
-     - Invented by Barbara Liskov
+     - Implemented and popularized by Barbara Liskov
-   - While the  rest allow you jump computation around a CPU farm
+   - The  rest allow you jump computation around a CPU farm

 ## Queuing Theory